 /username/public_html/example.com where example.com is your domain name.

-Once you have uploaded both files to your new host, you need to access the importbuddy.php file in a browser.
+Once you’ve uploaded both files to your new host, you need to access the installer.php file in a browser.

 Normally, folks will tell you to change your domain nameservers and point to your new host.
-However that will result in your users seeing a broken website as you migrate it.
+However, that will result in your users seeing a broken website as you migrate it.

 On the Notepad screen, go to File » Open and then go to

 C:\Windows\System32\drivers\etc. Select hosts file and open it.